Probate Q&A Series

 Detailed Answer

-When a loved one dies as the result of another party’s negligence, North Carolina law recognizes two distinct causes of action: the survival action and the wrongful death action.
-Each affects estate distribution differently, and existing engagement agreements with professionals can further alter net assets available to heirs.
+When a loved one dies as the result of another party’s negligence, North Carolina law recognizes a wrongful death action under N.C.G.S. § 28A-18-2.
+Existing engagement agreements with professionals can further alter net assets available to heirs.

-2. Wrongful Death Action Proceeds Bypass the Estate
+2. Wrongful Death Action Proceeds Generally Do Not Become General Probate Estate Assets

-These distributions occur outside the probate process and do not follow the terms of a will or the intestate formula in Article 3 of Chapter 28A.
+These distributions do not follow the terms of a will.

 3. Pre-Existing Engagement Agreements Create Estate Claims

-When a decedent had retained professionals—lawyers, accountants or other service providers—under written engagement agreements, those contracts survive death.
+When a decedent had retained professionals—lawyers, accountants or other service providers—under written engagement agreements, those contracts may give rise to claims against the estate.
 Under N.C.G.S. § 28A-15-3 (link), the personal representative must allow or contest claims for fees and expenses arising from those agreements.
 Accepted claims reduce the estate’s assets before distribution to beneficiaries.

 4. Personal Representative Duties and Timing